godwenbin/DanHAR/HAR_Dataset/readme.md

  python3 preprocess_data.py -i data/OpportunityUCIDataset.zip -o oppChallenge_gestures.data

 # other datasets
-If you need other datasets and the proprecess code of these datasets, please contact us by email (leizhang@njnu.edu.cn or gaowenbin1018@gmail.com).
+If you need other datasets and the preprocess code of these datasets, please contact us by email (leizhang@njnu.edu.cn or gaowenbin1018@gmail.com).